realworldocaml/book/en/maps-and-hashtables.md

   end
 ```

+As you can see below, both `Reverse.comparator` and
-Both `Reverse.comparator` and `String.comparator` can be used to
+`String.comparator` can be used to create maps with a key type of
-create string maps.
+`string`.

 ```ocaml
 # let alist = ["foo", 0; "snoo", 3];;